How Much Compensation For Loss of Taste And Smell

 Loss of taste and smell has a huge impact on the quality and enjoyment of life.
-It may not be one of the most common kinds of personal injury claims but some people are affected and it is, therefore, worth examining how much compensation for loss of taste and smell there may be to put you in the picture.
+While personal injury claims involving a loss of taste or smell are rare, they do sometimes arise.

 Severe brain injuries affecting the nasal passages are one of the main reasons you may have lost these senses.
 Minor head injuries can also be a cause and in these circumstances, a full recovery is more likely.
 Infections within the mouth leading to nerve damage is another cause as is exposure to harmful and poisonous chemicals, often in a working environment.

 Compensation amounts for loss of taste and smell

 Please use the below as a guide to give you an indication of how much compensation for loss of taste and smell: